sprudhvi728/mzML_explorer/README.md

 # mzML_explorer
-a web application for inspecting raw mass spectrometry mzML files. no peptide identification. no database search. just the instrument data.
+a web application for inspecting raw mass spectrometry mzML files. no peptide identification. no database search. just instrument data.

 **Interactive raw mass spectrometry data inspection — no identification, no inference, just the instrument signal.**